America's most popular national parks are ...

 "As visitor rates continue at a high level, we must prioritize much-needed deferred maintenance including aging facilities, roads and other critical infrastructure.
 President Trump's proposal to establish a Public Lands Infrastructure Fund is a step in the right direction.
 This is not a Republican or Democrat issue, this is an American issue, and the President and I remain ready to work with anyone in Congress who is willing to get the job done."

 Zinke is referring to the $11.6 billion in deferred maintenance at the nation's 417 National Park Service sites, which include the 59 headliner National Parks as well as national recreation areas, seashores, parkways, memorials, battlefields and more.
-Increased attendance at the parks, only 118 of which charge admission, means that many locations can't keep up with repairs.
+Increased attendance at the destinations, only 118 of which charge admission, means that many locations can't keep up with repairs.

 To make the point, the National Park Service released cost estimates for deferred maintenance at each of the top 10 most popular park sites and national parks.